Connection problem of the first Painlev\'{e} transcendent between poles and negative infinity: Introduction

 \section{Introduction}

-At the turn of twentieth century, Painlev\'{e} and his colleagues studied nonlinear ordinary differential equations on the complex plane, they were particular interested in those equations whose solutions having no ``movable'' branch points -- current known as the \emph{Painlev\'{e} property}.
+At the turn of the twentieth century, Painlev\'{e} and his colleagues studied nonlinear ordinary differential equations on the complex plane, they were { particularly} interested in those equations whose solutions { have} no ``movable'' branch points -- { currently} known as the \emph{Painlev\'{e} property}.
 Here, ``movable'' means that the location of singularities depends on the initial conditions.
-Painlev\'{e} and his colleagues found there are only six irreducible equations, meaning that whose solutions, in general, can not be represented by elementary or classical special functions.
+Painlev\'{e} and his colleagues { found out that} there are only six irreducible equations, meaning that { their} solutions, in general, can not be represented by elementary or classical special functions.
 This group of six nonlinear ODEs are known as Painlev\'{e} equations, usually denoted by \PI--\PVI.
 A nice survey of the derivation and historical background of the Painlev\'{e} equations can be found in Ince~\cite{Ince} or Iwasaki--Kimura--Shimomura--Yoshida~\cite{IKSY}.

-Though Painlev\'e equations were introduced for purely mathematics interest, they turn out to play essential roles in many branches of mathematics and mathematical physics.
-People find many nonlinear problems can be solved in terms of solutions of Painlev\'e equations.
-For example, integrable system, nonlinear waves, random matrix theory, number theory, Ising model, quantum gravity, etc.~\cite{IKSY}.
+Though Painlev\'e equations were introduced for purely { mathematical} interest, they turn out to play essential roles in many branches of mathematics and mathematical physics.
+People { found out that} many nonlinear problems can be solved in terms of solutions of Painlev\'e equations, for example, { integrable systems}, nonlinear waves, random matrix theory, number theory, Ising model, quantum gravity, etc.~\cite{IKSY}.
 The solutions of the Painlev\'{e} equations are also called \emph{Painlev\'{e} transcendents}, and they are considered to be ``the nonlinear special functions'' that generalize the arsenal of classical special functions (Airy, Bessel, parabolic cylinder, hypergeometric functions, etc.), see~\cite{Clarkson2003,Clarkson2006,Clarkson2019}.

 The nonlinearity of Painlev\'e equations makes them fundamental tools in a broad array of nonlinear sciences, and it also makes their properties and analysis complicated, on the other hand.
 Since there is no nice closed-form expressions for solutions of \PI--\PVI, the asymptotic approximation becomes a valuable tool to understand their properties.
 These asymptotic approximations are usually established when the variable tends to some specific values and, therefore, are local and usually can be done with considerable effort.
 How to get a global picture of the solutions, that is, how to connect the asymptotic behaviors at different local regions, is a much more intricate question, especially for the first Painlev\'{e} equation.